PHSKC-APDE/Housing/README.md

 - The KCHA and SHA folders contain code for analyses specific to that PHA.

-# Intructions for installing the housing package
+# Intructions for installing/updating the housing package
-1) Clone this repository.
-2) Make sure devtools is installed (install.packages("devtools")).
+1) Make sure devtools is installed (type install.packages("devtools"))
-3) Type devtools::install_github("PHSKC-APDE/Housing")
+2) Type devtools::install_github("PHSKC-APDE/Housing")